yiisoft/docs/006-git-commit-messages.md

 ## Subject line

 - Use `#123` to reference issue by number
-- Use imperative mood i.e. `Fix`, not `Fixed`
+- Use imperative mood that's `Fix`, not `Fixed`
-- Do not add period at the end
+- Don't add period at the end
 - Use `[skip ci]` if there is no need to run unit tests
 - Start with a capital letter
 - Limit to 50 characters

 ## Body

-Use message body **if** extra explanation is needed.
+Use message body **if** you need an extra explanation.
 Explain why, not how.

 - Limit line length to 72 characters